 5. TCD Residential Estate (TCD RES-E); Purpose.
-The purpose of this district is to designate properties that are situated on a flat ridge above the valley floor adjacent to Bishops Lodge Hills Subdivision and accessed by either Mama Kay Way or Eccola Lane or Bauer Road.
+The purpose of this district is to designate properties that are situated on a flat ridge above the valley floor adjacent to Bishops Lodge Hills Subdivision .
 This area should continue to evolve as a primarily low-density single-family residential district with appropriate infrastructure and options for clustering in conjunction with contiguous common areas or conservation easements.

 a.
-Use Regulations.
-Uses permitted, conditional and prohibited as identified in Chapter 8 and Appendix B of this Code with exceptions identified below and on TCD Use Table [Table 9-5-10].

-i.
-Stables and other equine-related facilities - All personal and commercial up to 12 horses:

-(a) Stables and other equine-related facilities limited to 4 horses in this zoning district.

 b.
 Dimensional Standards.
 The dimensional standards shall be as identified in Chapter 8 of the Code except as prescribed in Table 9-5-4.